 Preventing skin cancer

 Grape seeds contain proanthocyanidins which might prevent the development of cancer.
-A study, published in the journal Molecular Nutrition & Food Research, found that grape seeds have properties that can reduce the severity of skin cancer.
+A study, published in the journal Molecular Nutrition & Food Research, found that grape seeds have properties that can

 Using hairless mice, the research team tested the ability of grape seed proanthocyanidins to slow the formation of skin tumor development.